MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Why are there two apps?

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes two applications, which enable authors and operators to use the right device for the right task in their workflows:
+Dynamics 365 Guides includes two applications, which enable authors and operators to use the right device for the right task in their workflows:

 - **PC authoring app.** Authors use the PC app to add content and to create and structure their guide.
 These tasks are fast and efficient on a PC.